Library of mental health conditions, disorders, and terms

 Current research

 Mental health may affect how people think, feel, and act, playing a significant role at every stage of life, from childhood and adolescence through adulthood.
-Mental health means more than the absence of mental disorders; it’s an integral part of overall health and well-being.
+Mental health means more than the absence of disorders; it’s an integral part of overall health and well-being.
 It encompasses a range of cognitive, emotional, and social capacities, such as learning, forming and maintaining relationships, and handling stress and adversity.

-What it is
+What is mental health?

 Mental health is the composite of our emotional, psychological, and social well-being, and it’s significant to how we’re able to lead a meaningful and happy life.
-It can influence how we perceive ourselves, our lives, and others around us, as well as how we handle stress, relate to others, and make choices.

 Good mental health may be characterized by how we learn, feel, express, and manage emotions and form and maintain relationships with others.
+It is deeply interconnected with physical health, and caring for one often involves caring for the other.

 Importance